-You could always ask Jussi Jääskeläinen too.
-For it was the current Wigan Athletic stopper who watched Ángel deftly back heel the ball through the defenders legs before rifling a perfectly placed shot past the Finn from an impossible angle.
+You could always ask Jussi Jääskeläinen.
+The Finn watched Ángel deftly back-heel the ball through a defender’s legs before rifling a perfectly placed shot past the stopper from an impossible angle.
 It was these moments that Villa fans will never forget.

 Sixty-five goals in 205 games across all competitions can be construed in many ways.
 Some suggest it wasn’t bad for a Colombian making his maiden voyage to Europe in the most physically demanding league.
 Others point out that his ability warranted more goals.
 Villa fans, however, don’t care.
 They saw the best and worst of Ángel but loved him for what he was: honest, talented and in love with the club.

 For me, his record would’ve been better in a different era for the Villans.
 Often he was devoid of service in a team that leaked more goals than it scored.
 A stronger back line and perhaps a partner as good as Dwight Yorke may have seen the greasy-haired finisher register a few more strikes in English football.

 His fairy tale in England ultimately ended in April 2007 as he moved back to the Americas.
 This time, he headed north to Major League Soccer with the New York Red Bulls.
 The running-theme of his career continued as fans yet again took to the striker’s brilliance in front of goal.
 As the club’s leading Designated Player – a role filled by big names that are exempt from the restrictions of the MLS salary cap – he would’ve been forgiven for taking it easy and filling his pockets.
 Not Ángel.
 It’s simply not within his nature.